silentorb/marloth-story/books/fairytale/part2.md

 "You must be mad!" said Deadwick.
-"Don't you realize that me and my army of the undead have just overcome and slaughtered every inhabitant of this castle except for the princess?"
+"Don't you realize that me and my army of the undead have just overcome and slaughtered every inhabitant of this castle except the princess?"

 "Well I'm sorry to hear that.
 This always was such a cheery place!
-But I haven't the time to dwell upon such things.
+But I haven't the time to dwell on such things.
 I'm on a tight schedule and should have already departed a quarter hour ago!"

 "You'll depart right now!"
 Deadwick bellowed.
 "KILL HIM!"